 - Record bearing vibration

 A strain gauge sensor that is embedded in a tool holder to allow the monitoring of very small tools in a static swiss-type holder.
 Examples are drills, boring bars, and turning tools.

 Monitors coolant flow.
 Available for a wide variety of coolant flow and pressure levels.

 Accepts input from a spindle encoder or proximity switch to accurately measure spindle speed independent of the CNC control.

 Measures coolant pressure in real time and allows graphing of all data.
 Alarms if out of specification.

 TMAC monitors spindle bearing health.
 A CEI vibration sensor is attached to the spindle, hardwired to TMAC, and the bearing analysis is initiated in the CNC part program.
 Results are displayed within 5 seconds and TMAC saves reports to a file for analysis.
 The vibration signal is analyzed for acceleration to detect the health of the bearings, and velocity to detect misalignment, imbalance, and looseness.

 WHAT ABOUT THE DATA?

 Other companies have data collection systems that can look at TMAC and analyze the data in real time.
+These OEE applications integrate with TMAC allowing the user to easily view the status of all TMAC systems on a shop floor.
 So, you’ll always know what your machines are doing.

 REAL TIME TMAC STATUS IN THE DASHBOARD